starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

         return()
     end

-Functions can specify that an output be of a certain type.
+Functions can specify that an output be of a specific type.
 The function below returns two arguments, ``a``, a value of type ``felt`` and ``b``, the address of a felt value.

 .. tested-code:: cairo syntax_function_outputs_typed